nick-novak/Goals-n-such/README.md

 I wanted to keep my goals in an easily accessibly place.

-# Goals for 2016
+# Goals for 2017
----
 1. Learn.
 Learn and keep on learning.
-[Something New](https://github.com/nick-novak/Goals-n-such/blob/master/something-new/something-new.md)
-2. Start my blog
-3. Use Github more
+2. Write more
-4. Walk/workout everyday
+3. Walk/workout everyday (run 250 miles)
-5. Build more things
-6. Break ~~3 million~~ 4 million steps this year
-7. Build something with D3 [resource](https://github.com/mbostock/d3/wiki/Tutorials)
+4. Start monetizing my hobbies.
+5. Learn to become more of a Front End Designer who develops.

 ### Ideas and Checklist.
 Check them and contribute if you wish. :)